twilio/twilio-cli/README.md

 ### Multiple Twilio accounts/projects

-When you run `twilio login`, it stores your credentials and associates them with the provided project ID.
+When you run `twilio login` (an alias for `twilio project:add`), it stores your credentials and associates them with the provided project ID.
 The first project added will default to being the "active" project.
 The active project is used for all subsequent commands.

 To add additional projects, run `twilio login` again but provide a different project ID (like, `my_other_proj`).
 Then, when you run subsequent commands, just include `-p my_other_proj` in the command (e.g. `twilio incoming-phone-number:list -p my_other_proj`).